BSc Business Management (Human Resource Management) with Foundation Year

 Suitability for this programme is not exclusively limited to academic qualifications and may be demonstrated through relevant professional experience which showcases transferable skills and knowledge:

-• Personal Statement (300 words – describing how relevant skills developed
+• Personal Statement (300 words – describing relevant skills developed through professional and life experience)

 • CV: Must include a minimum of 2 years of relevant work experience, preferably in a customer-facing or skills-based role